Nfreewind/bloodSampleImageAnalysis/README.md

 Also, if the application can display messages in accordance with the measurements, the user need not be a practitioner of medicine or a trained professional.
 By following simple instructions anyone can obtain analysis on a drop of blood in a cost-effective manner.

+This was done as a part of Helikar Lab preliminary proposal for Google Summer of Code 2015.
+(Did not get accepted)

 #File descriptions